 International Passport: Required for most foreigners (EUR, USA, CAN,

 Visa: most European and South American citizens do not need a visa to travel to Brazil.
-Citizens from the USA, Canada, and Australia no longer need a visa for Brazil.
-Other countries; Contact the Brazilian Embassy in your country for more info.
+Citizens from the USA, Canada, Australia and Japan need a visa for Brazil.
+Contact a Visa Agent or Brazilian Consulate/Embassy in your country for more info.

 Vaccinations: not required (consult your physician)